-IBM System/3 (Figure 8-39) is a low-cost general-purpose system for commercial data processing interactive problem solving.
-The system offers integrated card processing, stored program capability, calculating and logic capabilities, in addition to the flexibility of disk storage, and local and binary synchronous communications adapters for attaching a wide variety of teleprocessing devices.
-System/3, designed primarily for small business, extends the use of stored program data processing to the small data processing user.
+IBM System/3 (Figure 8-39) is a low-cost, general-purpose system for commercial data processing and interactive problem solving.
+The system offers integrated card processing, stored-program capability, calculating and logic capabilities, and the flexibility of disk storage.
+In addition, local and binary synchronous communications adapters are available for attaching a wide variety of teleprocessing devices.
+System/3, which is primarily for small business, extends the use of stored-program data processing to the small data processing user.

-Four models are available: Model 6, Model 8, Model 10, and Model 15.
-Processor storage ranges from 8K (8,192 bytes) to 128K (131,072 bytes).
-All models of System/3 are attachable to System/370 via a data transmission multiplexer.
+Six models of System/3 are available: Model 4, Model 6, Model 8, Model 10, Model 12, and Model 15.
+Processor storage ranges in capacity from 8K (8,192 bytes) to 256K (262,144 bytes).
+All models of System/3 can communicate with System/370 via a data transmission multiplexer over appropriate communications lines.
 The attachment of I/O devices to System/3 is model dependent.

-The following is a list of devices that can be attached directly to the System/3 models indicated.
-Also shown is the range of processor storage sizes and communications facilities.
+Figure 8-39.1 is a list of I/O devices that can be attached to the System/3 models indicated.
+Also listed are features available for local I/O device attachment, and for remote communication with other IBM systems and terminals, and the range of processor storage sizes.